-It is worth noting that this rule book does not apply to GOW!
-Speed Hill Climb.
-GOW! is run under the rules and license of the Bugatti Owners Club and Motorsport UK, and it is to those rules to which we adhere.
-Full details of what is required are included on the GOW! event page.
+It is worth noting that this rule book does not apply to other VHRA motorsport events.
+They are run under the licence of our hosts and it is to those rules that we adhere.
+Full details of what is required will be included on the respective event pages.

 The Racing Rules & Regulations carry the guidelines for construction of a roll bar or cage, as well as number of diagrams and critical measurement to give you an idea of what’s required.
 Obviously, there’s more than one way to skin a cat, so in an effort to help the process, we are running the information below to give an insight into the Farrant Bros approach to things.
-Since the start of the Hot Rod Races, both Matt and Malc have taken safety very seriously, with our three time King of the Beach, Matt, running a roll bar, whilst Malc, a recent inductee into the 100 mph Club, runs an individual cage.
+Since the start of the Hot Rod Races, both Matt and Malc have taken safety very seriously, with our three time King of the Beach, Matt, running a roll bar, whilst Malc's roadster sports an individual cage.
 Our thanks to both of them for sharing their information and pictures with us.

 Roll Bars & Cages